RadialDevGroup/ombudsman/ORGANIZATION.md

 # Management Delegations
 ## Sales
-If a sales inquiry comes into the office while Lindsay is away, inform the contact that Lindsay is out of the office and the date when she will be returning.
+If a sales inquiry comes into the office while Management is away, inform the contact that Mangement is out of the office and the date when the person will be returning.
-Then send Lindsay an email with the necessary contact information and a brief description of the sales lead.
+Then send Management an email with the necessary contact information and a brief description of the sales lead.

 ## Other issues